How Nonprofits Are Using Laughter to Drive Change

 But they didn’t stop there.
 The team hosted an actual art exhibition in New York, cheekily called The Shit Show, featuring poop-themed works that were both hilarious and deeply thought-provoking.

 The result?
 230 million media impressions, 11,000 new supporters, and campaign reach in 53 countries.
-By turning an awkward issue into a meme-worthy movement, WaterAid proved that humour doesn’t just entertain—it educates and activates.
+By turning an awkward issue into a meme-worthy movement, WaterAid proved that humour doesn’t just entertain, it educates and activates.

 4. They turn education into theatre

-Not every setting has access to textbooks, clinics, or internet.
+Not every setting has access to textbooks, clinics, or the internet.
 But everyone understands stories.
 And when stories are funny, people don’t forget them.

 That’s why, back in 1988, South Africa’s AREPP launched Puppets Against AIDS, a live puppet show designed to spread awareness about HIV.
-With creative input from Jim Henson—yes, that Jim Henson—the show followed characters like Jo and Mary, using drama and humour to show how HIV spreads and how to prevent it.
+With creative input from Jim Henson, yes, that Jim Henson, the show followed characters like Jo and Mary, using drama and humour to show how HIV spreads and how to prevent it.

 Furthermore, the shows included live music, interactive Q&As, and condom demonstrations.
 The puppets themselves were grey-faced, representing the idea that HIV affects all communities, regardless of background.